kcsongor/kcsongor.github.io/_posts/2015-10-02-time-travel-in-haskell-for-dummies.md

 runAssembler :: [Instr] -> [(Addr, Instr)]
 {% endhighlight %}

-Jumping to a label that is already defined is easy, we look look it up in our SymTable and convert `ToLabel` to `ToAddr`.
+Jumping to a label that is already defined is easy, we look it up in our SymTable and convert `ToLabel` to `ToAddr`.
 This sounds like an application of the State monad, doesn’t it?
 When we encounter a label definition, just add it to the state (`SymTable`).